rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 -   Preplanned design and evolutionary design both generate real functioning solutions.
     Designoids are *not* solutions.
 They are apparent, not real design.
 -   It still seems useful to distinguish between preplanned and evolutionary design processes.
--   Biological design is not always better.
+-   Evolutionary design is not always better.
 -   I think Dan does a better job talking about design in [his talk at The Royal Institution](https://www.youtube.com/watch?v=AZX6awZq5Z0).
--   We should have noted earlier that Schr&ouml;dinger equation is not only a mathematical statement;
-    it's an empirically verified physical law
+-   We should have noted earlier that the Schr&ouml;dinger equation is not only a mathematical statement, it's an empirically verified physical law
     (or at least a confirmed regularity of nature).
     Weinberg will remind us of this later , below.